storiesjs/stories/packages/core/src/components/tool-zoom/readme.md

-# stories-tool-zoom
+# str-tool-zoom

-The stories-tool-zoom is a container for zoom-in, zoom-out, and zoom-reset buttons.
+The str-tool-zoom is a container for zoom-in, zoom-out, and zoom-reset buttons.

 <!-- Auto Generated Below -->